mohammedMA2023/testrepo/README.md

 Another issue was that the website was trying to retrieve a bootstrap resource using an incorrect link.
 This was causing more errors to appear in the console.
 I removed this from the HTML file, which did not change how the page looks.
 However, it stopped these errors.

+I fixed the issue with the illegal character on line 164.
+There was a space character after "mailto:".
+I removed the space.
 ### Test Cases

 I have fully tested the website using Google Chrome, Safari, Microsoft Edge and Firefox on desktop (Comoputer details go here) and mobile (mobile device details here).